-Ignite the kiln of your imagination!
-Join California writers, colleagues, and friends for a day of creativity and inspiration at WordFire on the Butte College campus.
+Inspiration is in bloom!
+Join Northern California writers, colleagues, and friends for a day of creativity and inspiration at WordSpring on the Butte College main campus.

-A monthly reading of original creative writing by faculty members and students.
+Readings of original creative writing by faculty members and students and well-known authors.

 The oral tradition of storytelling and the reading of poetry is essential to the healthy development and well-being of our students.
 Our monthly readings provide students access to poets and writers so that they may be inspired to continue to write, and so that they may connect to the larger web of writers in their local community and beyond.